 The fact that coriander and cumin are so often used together can be deceiving.
 The pairing of these spices has nothing to do with a similarity in flavor profile, but with the flawless way they blend together in a dish.

-Both of these spices do have an earthiness to their flavor as well as a bit of heat.
+Both of these spices do have an earthiness to their flavor as well as a bit of warmth.
 However, when it comes down to it, these spices come from different plants and have different flavor profiles.
-Coriander has a sweetness to it, while cumin is slightly bitter.
-Depending on what type of dish you’re cooking, this flavor difference alone can make or break your recipe!
+Coriander has a sweetness to it, while cumin is slightly bitter, with earthy and nutty undertones.
+Depending on what type of dish you’re cooking, this flavor difference alone can make or break your recipe.

 Do cumin and coriander look alike?